Cervical cancer – early detection and referral

 • Most females who develop pre-cancerous cervical lesions are asymptomatic and therefore cervical screening programmes are the best approach for detecting these abnormalities early

-• If the cervix is visually abnormal during screening, refer to or discuss with a colposcopy service irrespective of the cytology result
+• If the cervix is visually abnormal during a speculum examination, refer to, or discuss with, a colposcopy service irrespective of the HPV and cytology results

 N.B.
 The term "female" is used in this article to describe the biological sex of the patient population who are at risk of cervical cancer.
 However, we acknowledge that this may not reflect the identity of all patients, which will include transgender boys or men, intersex and non-binary individuals.
 Also see footnote, for terminology used in the National Cervical Screening Programme.